If you touch a metal part on the outside of your RV and get shocked, is that a problem? What if it’s only a tingle?

 Unlike a house, an RV doesn’t have a grounding rod.
 There’s no direct low-impedance connection to the earth.
 Plus, an RV essentially sits on a bunch of insulators (rubber tires), plus further insulation thanks to wooden or plastic leveling blocks, plastic jack spacers, painted metal components, etc.

-Instead, an RV is primarily grounded through the power cord.
+Instead, an RV is grounded through the power cord.
 That’s why your RV extension cord has three or four contacts – one of them is a ground!
-The RV’s electrical system is bonded only when it’s plugged into the power pedestal; there’s an earth ground somewhere upstream in the power distribution system.
+The RV’s neutral and ground are only bonded at the house or campground main service panel; nowhere else.
+There’s an earth ground at the main service panel as well.

-In fact, every appliance and outlet in your RV has a ground wire (usually green) that runs from the appliance back to the converter/breaker box.
+In fact, every appliance and outlet in your RV has a ground wire (usually green) that runs from the appliance back to the panelboard.
 Inside the breaker box compartment, all the circuit neutral wires are landed on a buss bar, and all the ground wires are landed on a separate buss bar.
 There is no bond between the two.
-In fact, there’s no bond between the ground and the neutral lines until the G-N-E bonding point at main service panel.
+In fact, there’s no bond between the ground and the neutral lines until the G-N bonding point at the main service panel.

 But electricity is like water: It always takes the path of least resistance.
 In a properly wired RV, any stray fault currents should be harmlessly conducted through the ground wire in the power cord.
-But in a hot skin situation, stray voltage can build up on any connected conductive parts – there’s nowhere for the current to go!
+But in a hot skin situation, stray voltage from leakage currents, short circuits, or fault currents can build up on any connected conductive parts – there’s nowhere for the current to go!

 Is an RV Hot Skin Dangerous?